 Looking for ways to generate revenue and provide your class content to your customers who can't attend?
 Selling your on-demand videos is the best way to ensure your customers still get access to your classes and you still get paid for your services.
-We have put together the ultimate guide to setting up and selling your fitness content online.
+We have put together the ultimate guide to setting up and selling your fitness content online including which TeamUp tools can help you.
 Here's how to get started.

 Recording Zoom workouts